How to Make an Offer on a Property?

 How to make an offer on a property?

 Once you have found your ideal property, the next step is to make an offer.
-Firstly, this is done on the telephone then once accepted, then usually, you’ll have to confirm this by email.
+Firstly, this is done on the telephone then once accepted usually, you’ll have to confirm this by email.

 The estate agent is then obliged (by law) to pass your information and offer to the current owner for their consideration.

-When you are ready to make an offer on a property you want to buy it’s important that you put your circumstances (your story) across to the current owner or estate agent.
+When you are ready to make an offer on a property you want to buy it is important that you put your circumstances across clearly to the current owner or estate agent.

 Things to remember: